RishikeshBavireddy/SPICE/tutorials/Tutorial1.md

 R1 in out 5k
 R2 out 0 10k

-.op

 *control block
 .control
+op
 run
 print v(out) i(V1)
 .endc

 .end
 ```

 * `V1 in 0 DC 10` defines a 10 V DC source between node `in` and ground (`0`).
 * `R1` and `R2` form a simple resistor divider.
-* `.op` tells Ngspice to compute the operating point.
+* `op` tells Ngspice to compute the operating point.
 * `.end` marks the end of the file.

 **Running the Simulation**